nus-cs2030/1718-s2/docs/lec7.md

 # Lecture 7: Functions

+## Learning Objectives

+After this lecture, students should be familiar with:

+- the concept of functions as a side-effect free programming constructs and its relation to functions in mathematics.
+- the `Function` interface in Java 8, including apply and compose methods.
+- the syntax of method reference and lambda expression
+- how to write functions with multiple arguments using curried functions

 Java 8 introduces several new important new features, including lambda expressions and the stream APIs.
 We will spend the next few lectures exploring these new features and how it allows us to write more succinct code and hopefully, less buggy code.
 The stream APIs also makes it possible for us to parallelize our code for execution on multiple cores/processors with ease.